ygidtu/trackplot/README.md

 >2. if `Please install pyBigWig and hicmatrix` occurs, please check the official document of
     [pyBigWig](https://github.com/deeptools/pyBigWig) and [hicmatrix](https://github.com/deeptools/HiCMatrix)
     to solve their requirements.
 >3.
-Currently, trackplot couldn't be installed on Macintosh with apple silicon.
+Currently, trackplot couldn't be installed by pypi or conda on Macintosh with apple silicon.

 ### Using trackplot by a command line